Monday, July 14, 2025

 See the G-15 Operating Manual for more information on the ENABLE switch, its keyboard commands, and data entry from the typewriter.

 I can't be certain that the code I have presented here is exactly what Jim would have remembered using.
 It's possible there may be variations on what I have managed to reconstruct that would also work, although my code does match his description, and more importantly, it works just as Jim described.
-In my retro-g15 emulator, which attempts to run at the same speed as a real G-15, the program takes about six seconds to complete.
+In my retro-g15 emulator, which attempts to run at the same speed as a real G-15, the program takes about 5.3 seconds to complete.

 You can download a paper-tape image of the program code, in a form that will work in my emulator, from the project's GitHub software repository.
 There is also a text file containing a trace of the program's execution as it initializes itself and proceeds to clear the system.